ceedee666/systems-integration/README.md

 This repository contains the material for my master lecture on system integration at [FH Aachen](https://fh-aachen.de) in the winter term 2024/2025.
-The goal of this lecture is to provide students with theoretical foundations as well as hands on experience for implenting complex enterprise integration scenarios.
+The goal of this lecture is to provide students with theoretical foundations as well as hands on experience for implementing complex enterprise integration scenarios.

-## Contents
+## Lectures

 1. [Motivation](lectures/motivation.md)
 1. [Integration styles](lectures/integration-styles.md)